cchrysostom/teton-recent/README.md

-# oip-express
+# teton-recent

 ![FLO](public/example.png)

-oip-express is a simple webapp boilerplate using expressjs, pug, and js-oip to build a single-page FLO webapp.
+teton-recent is a simple webapp displaying recent Teton County records posted to FLO Blockchain using OIP, expressjs, pug, and js-oip.

 ## Install
 Clone this repository and use `npm install` to install oip-express.